-My family and I just returned from an amazing family vacation on the Hawaiian island of Oahu, where we stayed at the Hale Koa, an Armed Forces Recreation Center located in the Waikiki Beach area of Honolulu.
+Several years ago, my family and I had an amazing vacation on the Hawaiian island of Oahu.
+We stayed at the Hale Koa, an Armed Forces Recreation Center (AFRC) located in the Waikiki Beach area of Honolulu.

 The Hale Koa is one of four Armed Forces Recreation Centers around the world run by the Army.
-AFRCs are resorts that were built for the military and are exclusively for use by military members, retirees, DoD civilians, and other authorized guests.
+These resorts were built for the military and are exclusively for use by military members, retirees, Department of Defense civilians and authorized guests.

 Hale Koa Hotel – An Affordable Resort in Paradise